Sumwunn/AchievementsModsEnabler/README.md

 **How to install**

-1. Copy the Plugin folders contents to Fallout 4's root folder.
+1. Copy the Plugin folder's contents to Fallout 4's root folder.

 2. Play!